muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 of bracketing pairs and a superset should be able to also use them.

-MUON has no alpha barewords except for `False` and `True` that can appear in isolation from a `\foo` prefix, so to not interfere with any other alpha keywords or reserved words a superset may want to use.
+MUON has no alpha barewords except for `False` and `True` that can appear in isolation from a `\Foo\` form, so to not interfere with any other alpha keywords or reserved words a superset may want to use.

 MUON does not use the single-quote string delimiter character `'` for